 If you’re worried about ATM withdrawal fees, you don’t have to pay it as long as you set up a direct deposit.
 If you don’t do that, you get the usual $2 charge, which isn’t bad.

 Another benefit of using the Cash App is its many “boosts.”
 It can help you save money when purchasing from certain vendors and services.
 It really helps because a 10% or 15% off here and there adds up to actual savings.

 Unfortunately, you can only have one boost running at a time, but you can switch up the boosts as often as you’d like.
 You can adjust it according to what you’re spending money on.

 Cash App Promo Offer

-As a promotional offer, if you recommend the Cash App to your friends and they sign up, you all get a cash bonus!
+As a promotional offer, if you recommend the Cash App to your friends and they sign up, you all get a cash bonus – how sweet is that!
 This is handy when you’re setting up a payment agreement with contractors too.
 If they use your referral code, everybody benefits.
 You get $5, and they get $10.
 The more people you refer, the more cash you get.

 I also want to recommend Cash App for its investment options.
 This app is a great way to do it for those who want to start dipping their toes into the stock-buying waters.
 It’s your choice how little or how much money you can invest.